-6. Whole Person Assessment Requirements
+8. Whole Person Assessment Requirements

 - a.
 This course addresses various criteria under ORU student learning outcome 4B, Intercultural Knowledge and Engagement. - b.
-For the WPA assignment, students write a composition in English according to directions given by the instructor.
-Students upload the composition to the dropbox folder on D2L labeled WPA-GEN-Cultural Essay. - c.
-Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment. - 7.
-Intercultural Experience Assignment (GO Course Requirement) - a.
+The following composition serves as the WPA artifact for the student's general education WPA requirement: - (1) Write a composition (in English) discussing cultural differences between a Francophone country visited by the student and the student's homeland. - (2) Students should consult the D2L shell for this course to see the rubric for the assignment and to meet the purpose and requirements for the composition. - c.
+Students upload the composition to dropbox folder on D2L labeled WPA-GEN-Cultural Essay. - d.
+Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.

+9. Intercultural Experience Assignment (GO Course Requirement)

+- a.
 This course addresses the criteria under the GO Designation Rubric at the end of this syllabus. - b.
-Students submit a post to the D2L Discussion board according to instructions given by the instructor.
+Following instructor guidelines, students written an essay comparing and contrasting aspects of their culture with those of the Francophone world.

-VI.
-COURSE CALENDAR
+V. COURSE CALENDAR